RisingTechOSS/android_packages_apps_Personalizations/README.md

-# riceDroid Settings repo #
+# risingOS Settings repo #

 ### Translations ###

-Hi there! it seems like you are interested in translating ricedroid to your language, unfortunately we don't have enough resources to continue running crowdin to make things much easier to your side, for the mean time, please follow the following steps below on how to contribute translations to ricedroid.
+Hi there! it seems like you are interested in translating risingOS to your language, unfortunately we don't have enough resources to continue running crowdin to make things much easier to your side, for the mean time, please follow the following steps below on how to contribute translations to risingOS.

 1. Fork the repository you want to translate, name the repository rdtranslations_ + original_repository_name.
-   For e.g rdtranslations_android_packages_apps_Settings (so we can track forked repositories that have actual translation changes)
+   For e.g translations_android_packages_apps_Settings (so we can track forked repositories that have actual translation changes)

 2. Go to values-xxx which holds the strings resources for your language and add entries from values/cr_strings.xml and do your translation edits.
    For reference kindly refer to this link: https://developers.helpshift.com/android/i18n/